About the AARF research grant

 • Individuals who have a position of an Assistant Professorship or above are not eligible.

-• Individuals currently enrolled in a Doctoral Program are not eligible, regardless of prior degree status
+• Individuals currently enrolled as a student in a undergraduate, Master or Doctoral Program are not eligible, regardless of prior degree status.

 • Please refer to Section III: B. Eligibility & Ineligibility for additional ineligibility criteria, which are applicable to both Applicant/Fellow and the Mentor